mattpolzin/OpenAPIKit/documentation/validation.md

 )
 ```

-Unfortunately, now you are also validating that the content map that can be associated with parameters offers a JSON option; that might be ok, but it is definitely not the stated goal.
+Unfortunately, now you are also asserting that the content map that can be associated with `OpenAPI.Parameter` offers a JSON option; that might be ok, but it is definitely not the stated goal.

 We could add a `when` clause that looks at the context's `codingPath` to determine whether the current context is a parameter, a request, or a response, but that's going to get cumbersome fast.